Scholz succeeds Merkel as German chancellor, opening new era

 Scholz’s government takes office with high hopes of modernizing Germany and combating climate change but faces the immediate challenge of handling the country’s toughest phase yet of the coronavirus pandemic.

-Lawmakers voted by 395-303 to elect Scholz, with six abstentions — a comfortable majority, though short of the 416 seats his three-party coalition holds in the 736-seat lower house of parliament.
-That’s not unusual when chancellors are elected, and some lawmakers were out sick.
+Lawmakers voted by 395-303 to elect the center-left leader, with six abstentions — a comfortable majority, though short of the 416 seats his three-party coalition holds in the 736-seat lower house of parliament.
+That’s not unusual when chancellors are elected, and some lawmakers were out sick or in quarantine.

-Scholz exchanged fist bumps with lawmakers from across the political spectrum before German President Frank-Walter Steinmeier formally appointed him as chancellor.
-He was due to be sworn in by the speaker of parliament later Wednesday.
+Scholz was formally appointed by Germany’s president, then returned to parliament to be sworn in.
+The new chancellor, who has no religious affiliation, omitted the optional phrase “so help me God” from his oath of office — as did Merkel’s predecessor, Gerhard Schroeder.

 Merkel, who is no longer a member of parliament, looked on from the spectators’ gallery as parliament voted.
 Lawmakers gave her a standing ovation as the session started.